Royal Hospital Kilmainham: Commissioning, design and construction

+Hospital closure and repurposing

 Following the creation of the Irish Free State the Royal Hospital was considered as a potential home for Oireachtas Éireann, the new Irish national parliament.
 Eventually, it was decided to keep parliament in its temporary home in Leinster House.
 The Hospital remained the home of a dwindling number of soldiers until it closed in 1927.
 It was then variously used by the Garda Síochána and as a storage location for property belonging to the National Museum of Ireland.
-The large statue Queen Victoria which used to stand in the forecourt of Leinster House, before its removal in 1947, was stored in the main courtyard of the Hospital, as were various state carriages, including the famously spectacular State Coach of the Lord Chancellor of Ireland.
+The large statue Queen Victoria which used to stand in the forecourt of Leinster House, before its removal in 1947, was stored in the main courtyard of the Hospital, as were various state carriages, including the state coach of the Lord Chancellor of Ireland.
 The Royal Hospital in Kilmainham was finally restored by the Irish Government in 1984 and opened as the Irish Museum of Modern Art (IMMA).

-Every year on the National Day of Commemoration – the Sunday nearest 11 July – the anniversary of the Truce that ended the Irish War of Independence – the President of Ireland, in the presence of members of the Government of Ireland, members of Dáil Éireann and of Seanad Éireann, the Council of State, the Defence Forces, the Judiciary and the Diplomatic Corps, lays a wreath in the courtyard in memory of all Irishmen and Irishwomen who have died in past wars and on service with the United Nations.
+Every year on the National Day of Commemoration—the anniversary of the Truce that ended the Irish War of Independence, celebrated on the Sunday nearest 11 July–the President of Ireland lays a wreath in the courtyard in memory of all Irishmen and Irishwomen who have died in wars and on service with the United Nations.
+The ceremony includes members of the Government of Ireland, members of Dáil Éireann and of Seanad Éireann, the Council of State, the Defence Forces, the Judiciary and the Diplomatic Corps.

+Concert and events venue

-In recent years, Royal Kilmainham Hospital has become a popular location for concerts during the summer months.
-Acts such as Blur, Damien Rice, Tame Impala, Kodaline and Patti Smith have played there in the past.
-The Frames held their 30th Anniversary show in the grounds on the evening of 28 May 2022 to an audience of approximately 10,000 fans.
+Since the beginning of the 21st century, the grounds have become a popular location for concerts and events.
+Festival such as Forbidden Fruit and acts such as Blur, Damien Rice, Tame Impala, Kodaline and Patti Smith have played there.
+The Frames played their 30th-anniversary show on 28 May 2022 for an audience of about 10,000.